 minority of states that handle car accident claims on a “no-fault”

 system.
 What does this mean for those injured in a car wreck?
+Read on

-Filing a No-fault Claim
+Filing a No-Fault Claim in New York

 In order to streamline the car insurance claims system and reduce unlawful